Change in Personal Policy

 Change in Person Policy

-The problem is that there are too many people that seem to think that they know what I’m going through, that they too have the same problem, or that they are an expert in chronic pain.
+The problem is that there are too many people who seem to think that they know what I’m going through, that they too have the same problem, or that they are an expert in chronic pain.

-I always thought that I had a high threshold of pain.
+I always thought that I had a high threshold for pain.
 I could burn myself and not notice, I have cut my hand, arm, and leg dozens of times and never noticed.
 But then again, maybe everyone is like that and I’m just a wimp with my pain.

 If I go down this road, then my new philosophy is that “mum’s the word”, no more talking about it in public.
 Then that means it will be the end of my blog, at least my personal posts.
 Thanks to the one or two of you that followed and read my posts.
 Since writing has been a great therapy for me, I will still write, just likely not post anything in public.

-Average Joe
+• Average Joe

 Welcome to the Average Joe Weekly blog.
 This is basically my place on the web where I can help spread some of the knowledge that I have accumulated over the years.
 I served 10+ years in the Marine Corps on Active Duty, but that was some 25 years ago.